- Base fabric: 50/50 PES/cotton, 420 g/m2, water-repellent impregnated (450 mm HH), anti-rot and anti-mold treated

 Fold the tent and store it in the prescribed packaging, adapted for pallet transport.
 Put the frame in a bag and transport it in bulk.
 Store accessories and binders in bags (collected in cardboard boxes) and you are ready for pallet transport.

 Tent maintenance and cleaning

 Brush the canvas parts and, if necessary, wash them with a jet of water.
 Use only a softer brush.
 Spread out the tent and let it dry.
 Washed the frame and let it dry.
-Canvas parts, frame parts, and accessories should be packed and stored exclusively completely dry.
+Canvas parts, frame parts, and accessories should be packed and stored completely dry.
 Machine washing, dry-cleaning, or bleaching of canvas parts is not allowed.
 Ironing or tumble drying them is also not allowed.

 Tears and other damage to the outer canvas should be repaired by the manufacturer.

 - Flat or trough bottom (plasticised PES fabric, lacquered and non-slip, resistant from -30 ⁰C to +70 ⁰C)

 - Rear door cabin (for M.A.D.-M and M.A.D.-MV tents)

 - Viharnik, the storm band (must-have for wind zones 2 and 3)